LinkedInLearning/continuous-integration-tools-4490242/README.md

 3. Follow any additional instructions in the `README` files in each folder.

 ## About the Instructor
-Michael Jenkins
-Lead Software Engineer, Systems Reliability Engineer
+Michael Jenkins - Software Engineer, Reliability Engineer

 Check out Michael's other courses on [LinkedIn Learning](https://www.linkedin.com/learning/instructors/michael-jenkins).